Need help resolving a Family Law property or parenting negotiation or dispute?

-We pride ourselves on our empathetic, caring and understanding approach coupled with an unshakeable determination to achieve the best possible result for you in the shortest possible time.
+We pride ourselves on our empathetic, caring and understanding approach paired with an unshaeable determination to achieve the best possible result for you in the shortest possible time.

 How can we help you?

-On request, Anthony will ascertain the suitability of proposed property litigation for deferral of payment of his professional costs until completion.
+On request, Anthony will ascertain the suitability of your proposed property distribution for deferral until completion of payment of his professional costs.

 What does Family Law involve?

 Family Law work includes advising and representing you in areas dealt with by the Family and Federal Circuit Courts, Child Support legislation and rules.
 These include:

 - Property settlement and spousal maintenance;

 - Care of children, including: